Top Five Free Things to Do in Shanghai

 - Address: 260 Yan'an East Road, Huangpu District (黄浦区延安东路260号)

 - Transportation: Take subway line 2 to Yuyuan Garden (豫园), leave the station from Exit 3, and walk about 2 minutes to the museum.

 2. Appreciating Chinese Artistic Works

-Shanghai Art Palace (中华艺术宫): It is a free museum in Shanghai, located at the China Pavilion of the 2010 Shanghai World Expo.
-Owning 27 exhibition halls, the museum shows the original and developments of modern Chinese art with plenty of art treasures (mainly oil paintings, printmaking, Chinese paintings, and sculptures).
-It is said that if you want to appreciate every exhibition there, at least one day is needed. ;
+Shanghai Art Palace (中华艺术宫): It is a free museum, located in the China Pavilion of the 2010 Shanghai World Expo.
+With 27 exhibition halls, the museum shows the origins and development of Chinese art, with plenty of art treasures (mainly oil paintings, printmaking, Chinese paintings, and sculptures).
+It is said that if you want to appreciate every exhibition there, at least one day is needed.

 - Opening hours: 9am–5pm (last entry: 4pm, closed on Monday)

 - Address: 161 Shangnan Road, Pudong New District (浦东新区上南路161号)

 - Transportation: Take subway line 8, and get off at Yaohua Road (耀华路).

 50 Moganshan Road Contemporary Art Gallery: It is the place with the best contemporary artistic creations in Shanghai.
 A lot of modern Chinese artists thrive there by displaying their works, running their art businesseses, communicating and brainstorming with other artists, and meeting their audiences.
 It is said that more than 400 foreigners visit daily.

 - Opening hours: daily (approximately) 10am–6pm